 This setting can be changed while playing your farm.
 It controls who on the farm can ask Robin to move buildings.
 You can set it to "everyone", "host only" meaning the owner of the farm, or "building owner only" meaning your friends can't move one another's cabins and other buildings around.

-Stardew Valley co-op: Tips for farming together(opens in new tab)
+Tips for farming together in Stardew Valley co-op

 The most important things to remember in Stardew Valley co-op are what you share with your friends and what you don’t share.
 These things remain separate: